YARA BELGIUM S.A.

 22 Apr 2021

-Their ask — Yara requests immediate inclusion of struvite and calcined phosphates from municipal wastewater once technical requirements are finalized.
+Message — Yara requests immediate inclusion of struvite and calcined phosphates from municipal wastewater once technical requirements are finalized.
 They want these materials approved from additional sources like food processing waste and dairy operations.
 They also urge consideration of recycled ammonium salts from wastewater treatment processes.123

-How it helps them — This would expand their market for recycled fertilizer products in organic farming.4
+Why — This would expand their market for recycled fertilizer products in organic farming.4

-Who loses — Traditional mineral fertilizer producers lose as organic farms gain recycled alternatives.5
+Impact — Traditional mineral fertilizer producers lose as organic farms gain recycled alternatives.5